mosaicml/examples/examples/gpt_neox/README.md

-# GPT-NeoX on MosaicML Platform (MPlatform)
+# GPT-NeoX on the Mosaic Platform

-[The MosaicML Platform (MPlatform)](https://www.mosaicml.com/blog/mosaicml-cloud-demo) enables easy training of distributed machine learning (ML) jobs.
-In this folder, we provide an example of how to run [GPT-NeoX](https://github.com/EleutherAI/gpt-neox), EleutherAI's library for training large language models, on MPlatform.
+[The Mosaic platform](https://www.mosaicml.com/blog/mosaicml-cloud-demo) enables easy training of distributed machine learning (ML) jobs.
+In this folder, we provide an example of how to run [GPT-NeoX](https://github.com/EleutherAI/gpt-neox), EleutherAI's library for training large language models, on the Mosaic platform.

 You’ll find in this folder:

--   `multi_node.yaml` - a yaml to run a multi-node GPT-NeoX training job on MPlatform.
+-   `multi_node.yaml` - a yaml to run a multi-node GPT-NeoX training job on the Mosaic platform.

 ## Prerequisites

-Here’s what you’ll need to get started with running GPT-NeoX on MPlatform
+Here’s what you’ll need to get started with running GPT-NeoX on the Mosaic platform

 -   A docker image with the correctly installed GPT-NeoX dependencies (we tested with `shivanshupurohit/gpt-neox:112`).
 -   A dataset prepared in the [expected format](https://github.com/EleutherAI/gpt-neox/blob/72c80715c366cc4ad623050d6bcb984fe6638814/README.md?plain=1#L122).

 ## Starting Training
-We include the `.yaml` file required to run multi-node GPT-NeoX on MPlatform.
+We include the `.yaml` file required to run multi-node GPT-NeoX on the Mosaic platform.
 You just need to fill in the `cluster` field in the `.yaml` files, and change the `data-path` if using your own data.
 If you are using Weights & Biases, fill in `wandb_project` and `wandb_team`, otherwise remove the Weights & Biases related arguments (`use_wandb`, `wandb_project`, `wandb_team`, and `wandb_group`).
-Additionally, other GPT-NeoX configs can be modified as usual.
+The other GPT-NeoX configs can be modified as usual.
 The provided yaml file uses 16 GPUs, but all you have to do to use more is change the `gpu_num` field.
 You will likely want to adjust the parallelism configuration for your exact setup.
 See the [GPT-NeoX README](https://github.com/EleutherAI/gpt-neox/blob/main/README.md) for more information.

 ************Multi-Node Jobs************